Vauxhall Crossland SUV - Practicality & boot space

 Little criticism here: the Vauxhall Crossland is spacious and has a decent boot

-Other plus points include excellent seats (they could do with a bit more lumbar support, but left us rested after a long drive) and well placed major switches for the infotainment system, windscreen wipers and other controls – the Crossland X is a very easy car to get to know.
-Two accessible and well-sized cup-holders rest in the central console and the door bins are big enough, although we feel the glovebox is smaller than it should be.
+Other plus points include excellent seats (they could do with a bit more lumbar support but left us rested after a long drive) and well placed major switches for the infotainment system, windscreen wipers and other controls – the Crossland is a straightforward car to get to know.
+Two accessible, well-sized cupholders rest in the central console, and the door bins are big enough.
+However, we feel the glovebox is smaller than it should be.

-Kneeroom in the rear is generous, headroom plentiful and the Crossland X has a pleasant sense of airiness; all things considered, there’s more room inside than some cars from the class above.
-It should be pointed out, however, that while this sense of spaciousness will appeal to some, the eight or so inches of space above front-seat occupants' heads is essentially wasted and the tall roof that provides this has a negative effect on the way the Crossland X drives.
+There's more room inside the Crossland’s cabin than some cars from the class above.
+Knee room in the rear is generous, and the headroom plentiful.
+However, it should be pointed out that while this sense of spaciousness will appeal to some, the eight or so inches of space above front-seat occupants' heads is essentially wasted.
+The tall roof that provides this has a negative effect on the way the Crossland drives.

 There are also a couple of ergonomic niggles worth pointing out: the release button for the handbrake sits on top of it rather than on its end, which is an unnecessary modification that adds nothing but frustration.
-Similarly, the selection knob for the trip computer is on the indicator stalk, and requires you to twist not the end of the stalk, but a ring in the middle of it – a fiddly manoeuvre on the move.
-We only mention these minor details as they’re blemishes on a car that is otherwise ergonomically excellent.
+Similarly, the selection knob for the trip computer is on the indicator stalk.
+It requires you to twist not the end of the stalk but a ring in the middle of it – a fiddly manoeuvre on the move.
+We only mention these minor details as blemishes on an otherwise ergonomically excellent car.

-Unlike the old Crossland X, a 60:40 folding rear seat is now standard on the facelifted Crossland making it more practical.
-Go for the SRi Nav and Ultimate Nav trim cars, and you get a Versatility Pack, adding a central rear armrest and a FlexFloor divided compartment under the boot floor.
+Unlike the old Crossland, a 60:40 folding rear seat is now standard on the facelifted Crossland making it more practical.

-At 410 litres, the Crossland X’s boot is slightly bigger than the one in the SEAT Arona but notably smaller than the one in the latest Renault Captur.
-It's very well shaped though, offering an almost perfectly rectangular loading bay and virtually no lip.
-If you have the optional sliding rear seats, moving these forward sees space increase to 520 litres, while if you drop them the figure grows to 1,255; they don't lie totally flat when folded, though.
+At 410 litres, the Crossland's boot is slightly bigger than the SEAT Arona's but notably smaller than the one in the latest Renault Captur.
+It's very well shaped, though, offering an almost perfectly rectangular loading bay and virtually no lip.
+If you have the optional sliding rear seats, moving these forward sees space increase to 520 litres, while if you drop them, the figure grows to 1,255; they don't lie flat when folded, though.